The Early Signs of Burnout in Working Women (Before You Realise It)

 An increased tendency to view your glass as "half empty" is another common sign of burnout.
 Things that were once hopeful and exciting can seem bleak or pointless.

 I found myself questioning the value of my efforts, wondering if what I was doing really made any difference.
-Tasks I used to take pride in felt meaningless, and my internal dialogue became much harsher and more negative than usual.
-That little voice in my head that used to encourage me was replaced by doubts and criticism.
+Tasks I used to take pride in felt meaningless, and that little voice in my head that used to encourage me was replaced by doubts and criticism.

 If you catch yourself feeling more pessimistic than usual, struggling to find joy or meaning in things you once loved, it could be your mind’s way of signalling burnout.